How to Become a Nutritionist in Australia: Qualifications, Pathways and Course Options

 Can I call myself a nutritionist after competing your nutrition course?

 Yes, if you want to.
 In Australia, the title “nutritionist” is not legally protected, meaning anyone can use it regardless of qualifications.
-Some nutritionist courses give the impression of professional recognition, but it is important to keep in mind that any qualifications below a degree level are not well recognised or viewed in the Australian nutrition and health industry.
-So it’s important to choose your nutritionist course carefully and be clear about what you hope to gain from your studies.
+Some nutritionist courses give the impression of professional recognition, but it is important to keep in mind that any qualifications below a degree level are not well recognised or regarded in the Australian nutrition and health industry (even if they are very expensive).
+So it’s important to choose your nutritionist course carefully and be clear about what you hope to gain from your study commitment and investment.

 Our Advanced Certificate of Nutrition & Health Coaching course gives you the option to access professional membership and insurance, allowing you to provide nutritional advice and personalised nutrition, diet and healthy lifestyle plans, programs and coaching to clients.
 It is, however, short-course in nature and does not take the place of a professional degree in nutrition.
 Please go to the course page to find out more.